jon-harper/OmniBox/docs/tour.md

 ## Trays

 Trays are used for mounting parts internally.
-There are four (4) types of trays:
+There are four (4) types of trays.

+Templates are available in both `STEP` and Fusion 360 formats to add support for new products.

+!!! note
+    PSU trays are a new feature and do not yet have a template.

 <figure markdown>
   [![the three types of trays][img_trays]{ width="640" }][img_trays]
   <figcaption>The four types of trays in red.</figcaption>
 </figure>

+**Trays**

 - [:material-directions: PSU Tray](#psu-tray)
 - [:material-directions: MCU Tray](#mcu-tray)
 - [:material-directions: Lower Bay Trays](#lower-bay-trays)
 - [:material-directions: CPU Tray](#cpu-tray)

-Tray templates are available in both `STEP` and Fusion 360 format to add support for new products.

 ### PSU Tray